bbcarchdev/res_search_service/README.md

 ```

 If you only want the web service, you can ignore the Bower instructions:
-Bower is only necessary if you want to use the graphical UI.
+Bower components are only necessary if you want to use the graphical UI.

 ## Tests